bbrodt/uberfire-docs/docs/tutorial1/ufTasks.md

     }
 }
 ```
-The method **show(projectsPresenter)** will call the NewProjectView to create and show a modal popup dialog.
-The **newProject(projectName)** method will call the ProjectsPresenter to create the new project, and then hide the popup.
+The method **show()** will call the NewProjectView to create and show a modal popup dialog.
+The **newProject()** method will call the ProjectsPresenter to create the new project, and then hide the popup.

 Here is the HTML template we'll use with the View: